MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparentAssets.md

 <!-- The title of your document -->
-# Working With Transparent Assets
+# Working With Transparent Assets (Unlit Blend Method)

 <!-- Put your name, at least your Horizon Name, as the author -->
 Metacrafters and voytek.lorenc